-Posted on 14th October 2019
+Posted on 14 October 2019

 “You do not have to learn lots and lots of facts; you just learn a few key things, and then you can apply and build and develop from those.
 He was a really good teacher.”

-Bell would continue to have an active career in science and teaching, both in the UK and the US.
-In 2018, she was awarded the Special Breakthrough Prize in Fundamental Physics, with a prize of $3 million, for her discovery of radio pulsars.
-She donated all of the money to fund women, under-represented ethnic minority and refugee students to become physics researchers.
+Bell Burnell would continue to have an active career in science and teaching, both in the UK and the United States.
+In 2018, she was awarded the Special Breakthrough Prize in Fundamental Physics, with a prize of $3 million – for her discovery of radio pulsars.
+She donated all of the money to fund women, under-represented ethnic minorities, and refugee students to become physics researchers.

-The British punk rock band Joy Division included the image in a folder of reference material for their 1979 albumUnknown Pleasures and it was subsequently chosen for the front cover.
-The album would become a best-selling classic and the striking image became known the world over.
+The British punk rock band Joy Division included the image in a folder of reference material for their 1979 album Unknown Pleasures and it was subsequently chosen for the front cover.
+The album would become a best-selling classic and the striking image is now known the world over.

-Quakers and Science
+Quakers And Science

 Throughout their history Quakers have held ‘science’ as one way of finding the truth and experimenting is a key part of the faith, so many early Friends found themselves observing the processes of the natural world and recording their findings.

 Thomas Hodgkin (1798 – 1866), a British physician, considered one of the most prominent pathologists of his time and a pioneer in preventive medicine.
 He is now best known for the first account of Hodgkin’s disease, a form of lymphoma and blood disease, in 1832.

 Ann Preston (1813 – 1872), an American physician, activist, and educator.
-Preston was the first woman dean of a medical school, the Woman’s Medical College of Pennsylvania, which was the first medical school in the world to admit women exclusively
+Preston was the first woman dean of a medical school, the Woman’s Medical College of Pennsylvania, which was the first medical school in the world to admit women exclusively.

 Physics and Chemistry